awetomaton/VISTA/readme.md

 MIT License

-## Recent Updates
+## Acknowledgments

-- v1.0.0: Initial release with multi-imagery support, geodetic tooltips, enhanced track filtering, and image processing capabilities
-  - Added Image Processing menu with Background Removal algorithms
+VISTA uses the following open-source libraries:
+- PyQt6 for the GUI framework
-  - Implemented Temporal Median algorithm for background removal
+- pyqtgraph for high-performance visualization
-  - Background processing with progress tracking and cancellation support
-  - Automatic creation and management of processed imagery datasets
+- NumPy and pandas for data processing
+- astropy for geodetic coordinate handling
+- scikit-learn and cvxpy for advanced algorithms
+- h5py for HDF5 file support